 1. Sugar– When your body has to constantly process sugar, your cells become resistant to insulin (the hormone responsible for pushing sugar into cells).
 This results in excess insulin which translates to fat storage.

 Insulin resistance is thought to play a prominent role in the development of polycystic ovarian syndrome (PCOS).
 In my experience, women with this condition respond beautifully to a low glycemic (ie. low sugar, low carb) diet.

 Ask your doctor to test your insulin.
 Goal is less than 10.

 2. Grains– One of the reasons to ditch the grains is because of grains effect on insulin.
-Grains such as rice, wheat (bread, pasta, wraps, cereals are all high In carbohydrates), barley, rye, mad oats, are all high in carbs.
+Grains, such as rice, wheat (bread, pasta, wraps, cereals are all high In carbohydrates), barley, rye, and oats, are all high in carbs.
 Carbs break down into sugar which then cause a spike in insulin.
 Your bagel or morning bowl of cereal is no better than that soda, candy or sweetened yogurt.

 Grains not only affect insulin but also increase your risk of thyroid problems, most notably autoimmune thyroiditis or Hashimoto’s.
 It is well established that gluten sensitivity and celiac disease are more common among people with Hashimoto’s.
 See here for more on gluten and thyroid.